-Note K - New Accounting Pronouncements Adopted
+Note K - New Accounting Pronouncement

-Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs) was adopted by the District during the fiscal year ending June 30, 2023.
-This statement enhances the relevance and consistency of information about governments' SBITAs by requiring recognition of right-to-use subscription assets and a corresponding subscription liability.
-Upon implementation, The District was not required to recognize a right-to-use subscription asset or subscription liability as of July 1, 2022.
-Net position as of July 1, 2022 was not required to be restated as a result of implementing the Statement.
+Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), and No. 101, Compensated Absences, was adopted by the District during the fiscal year ending June 30, 2023.
+GASB Statement No. 96 enhances the relevance and consistency of information about governments' SBITAs by requiring recognition of right-to-use subscription assets and a corresponding subscription liability.
+GASB Statement No. 101, amends the existing requirement to disclose the gross increases and decreases in a liability to allow governments to disclose only the net change in the liability.
+Upon implementation of GASB Statement No. 96, the District was not required to recognize a right-to-use subscription asset or subscription liability as of July 1, 2022.